 Assessments help you identify areas of instruction to meet every student's individual needs.
 Foundational skills require mastery before students can become fluent readers and comprehend what they are reading.
 Identifying key foundational skills and complex reading behaviors with assessments helps you focus your instructional time on concepts students struggle to understand. pose.

 How to Use Assessments

 An assessment is any formal or informal measurement of student progress used to improve overall learning.
 Use our formal assessment tools to help diagnose a student's instructional needs and their understanding of the instruction delivered.
-Then, find resources from within Raz-Plus’s vast collection to differentiate your instruction based on each student’s assessed needs.Use a variety of Raz-Plus resources as opportunities for students to practice important skills measured by Common Core ELA assessments scheduled to replace most formal end-of-year state tests in the 2014-2015 school year.
-Be sure to look for opportunities for
+Then, find resources from within Raz-Plus’s vast collection to differentiate your instruction based on each student’s assessed needs.Use a variety of Raz-Plus resources as opportunities for students to practice important ELA skill.
+Be sure to look for opportunities for:

 - Close examination of text

 - Mastery of complex literary and informational reading